physics logo

 Therefore we can represent the above circuit as shown to the right.

-1. The resistance of your arm from your palm to your shoulder is about 150 Ω. Estimate the resistance of your body from your palm to the soles of your feet.
+1. The resistance of your arm from your palm to your shoulder is about 150 Ω. Estimate/measure the resistance of your body from your palm to the soles of your feet.

 2. An electric fence consists of a single wire connected to one terminal of a voltage source; the other terminal of the voltage source is connected to ground.
 If the voltage ∆V is 120 volts and you touch the fence with your hand while standing on the ground in your bare feet, what is the number of watts your body will absorb while in contact with the wire?